tomitsui123/duotech-websockets-app/README.md

-# simple-websockets-chat-app
+# duotech-websockets-app

-This is the code and template for the simple-websocket-chat-app.
+This is the code and template for the duotech-websockets-app.
 There are three functions contained within the directories and a SAM template that wires them up to a DynamoDB table and provides the minimal set of permissions needed to run the app:

 ```
 .